Victorians: Power and Politics

-Although England in the late 1830s was still ruled by a propertied oligarchy, there had long been a degree of social mobility.
+Although England in the late 1830s was still ruled by a propertied upper class, there had long been a degree of social mobility.
 It was enough, at least, for Britain, unlike its continental neighbours, to ward off revolution.

 THE OLD ORDER